Gone (Kelly Clarkson song)

 "Gone" is a song by American recording artist Kelly Clarkson, from her second studio album, Breakaway (2004).
 Written by Kara DioGuardi and co-written and produced by John Shanks, "Gone" is a pop song about a woman leaving her lover in search for a better relationship.
-"Gone" was well received by music critics, though it garnered comparisons with similarly-titled "Since U Been Gone".
+"Gone" was well received by music critics, though it garnered comparisons with similarly titled "Since U Been Gone".
 Two years after Breakaway's release, "Gone" charted in the Billboard Pop 100 chart at number 77.
-Clarkson has also performed the song in concert tours, primarily during the Breakaway World Tour from 2005–06 and the Stronger Tour in 2012.
+Clarkson has also performed the song in concert tours, primarily during the Breakaway World Tour from 2005 to 2006 and the Stronger Tour in 2012.

 Background and composition

 "Gone" was written by Kara DioGuardi and John Shanks, with Shanks also serving as the song's producer.
 It was one of the two collaborations by DioGuardi and Shanks for Kelly Clarkson's second studio album, Breakaway, along with "You Found Me".
 Written by in the key of D minor, "Gone" is a pop rock song with a length of 3 minutes and 25 seconds.
 Clarkson describes it as "feisty".